makerdao/lockstake/lockstake-overview.md

 * `open(uint256 index)` - Create a new `urn` for the sender.
 The `index` parameter specifies how many `urn`s have been created so far by the user (should be 0 for the first call).
 It is used to avoid race conditions.
 * `hope(address urn, address usr)` - Allow `usr` to also manage the sender's controlled `urn`.
 * `nope(address urn, address usr)` - Disallow `usr` from managing the sender's controlled `urn`.
-* `lock(address urn, uint256 wad)` - Deposit `wad` amount of MKR into the `urn`.
-This also delegates the newly deposited MKR to the chosen delegate (if such exists).
+* `lock(address urn, uint256 wad, uint16 ref)` - Deposit `wad` amount of MKR into the `urn`.
+This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
 * `lockNgt(address urn, uint256 ngtWad)` - Deposit `ngtWad` amount of NGT.
 The NGT is first converted to MKR, which then gets deposited into the `urn`.
-The MKR is also delegated to the chosen delegate (if such exists).
+This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
 * `free(address urn, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `urn` to the `to` address (which will receive it minus the exit fee).
-This will undelegate the requested amount of MKR, but will require the user to withdraw from the farm and/or pay down debt beforehand if needed.
+This will undelegate the requested amount of MKR (if delegation is done) and unstake it (if staking is done).
+It will require the user to pay down debt beforehand if needed.
 * `freeNgt(address urn, address to, uint256 ngtWad)` - Withdraw `ngtWad` amount of NGT to the `to` address.
 In practice, a proportional amount of MKR is first freed from the `urn` (minus the exit fee), then gets converted to NGT and sent out.
-This will undelegate the freed MKR, but will require the user to withdraw from the farm and/or pay down debt beforehand if needed.
+This will undelegate the MKR (if delegation is done) and unstake it (if staking is done).
+It will require the user to pay down debt beforehand if needed.
-* `delegate(address urn, address delegate_)` - Choose which delegate contract to delegate the `urn`'s entire MKR amount to.
+* `selectDelegate(address urn, address delegate)` - Choose which delegate contract to delegate the `urn`'s entire MKR amount to.
 In case it is `address(0)` the MKR will stay (or become) undelegated.
+* `selectFarm(address urn, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `urn`'s MKR to (along with the `ref` code).
+In case it is `address(0)` the MKR will stay (or become) unstaked.
 * `draw(address urn, uint256 wad)` - Generate `wad` amount of NST using the `urn`’s MKR as collateral
 * `wipe(address urn, uint256 wad)` - Repay `wad` amount of NST backed by the `urn`’s MKR.
-* `selectFarm(address urn, address farm)` - Select which farm (from the whitelisted ones) the `urn` will use for depositing its MKR credit (denoted as `stkMKR`).
-* `stake(address urn, uint256 wad, uint16 ref)` - Deposit `wad` amount of `stkMKR` in the previously selected farm.
-* `withdraw(address urn, uint256 wad)` - Withdraw `wad` amount of `stkMKR` previously deposited in the selected farm.
 * `getReward(address urn, address farm, address to)` - Claim the reward generated from the `urn`'s selected farm and send it to the specified `to` address.
 * `multicall(bytes[] calldata data)` - Batch multiple methods in a single call to the contract.